Jesus and the woman taken in adultery: Arguments against Johannine authorship

 However, Michael W. Holmes says that it is not certain "that Papias knew the story in precisely this form, inasmuch as it now appears that at least two independent stories about Jesus and a sinful woman circulated among Christians in the first two centuries of the church, so that the traditional form found in many New Testament manuscripts may well represent a conflation of two independent shorter, earlier versions of the incident."
 Kyle R. Hughes has argued that one of these earlier versions is in fact very similar in style, form, and content to the Lukan special material (the so-called "L" source), suggesting that the core of this tradition is in fact rooted in very early Christian (though not Johannine) memory.
+Klaiber also argues that the story "is very ancient and was already known at the beginning of the 2nd century."

 Arguments for Johannine authorship

-There is clear reference to the pericope adulterae in the primitive Christian church in the Syriac Didascalia Apostolorum.
-(II,24,6; ed.
-Funk I, 93.)

-Zane C. Hodges and Arthur L. Farstad argue for Johannine authorship of the pericope.
+The story of the adulteress has been defended by those who teach the Byzantine priority theory and also by those who defend the superiority of the Textus Receptus.
+Among these, Zane C. Hodges and Arthur L. Farstad argue for Johannine authorship of the pericope.
 They suggest there are points of similarity between the pericope's style and the style of the rest of the gospel.
 They claim that the details of the encounter fit very well into the context of the surrounding verses.
 They argue that the pericope's appearance in the majority of manuscripts, if not in the oldest ones, is evidence of its authenticity.
+Biblical scholar Maurice Robinson argued that the anomalies in the transmission of the Pericope Adulterae may be explained by the Lectionary system, where due to the Pericope Adulterae being skipped during the Pentecost lesson, some scribes would relocate the story to not intervene with the flow of the Pentecost lesson.
+He also argued that mistakes arising from the Lectionary system are able to explain the omission of the story in some manuscripts.